Renormalised 3-point functions of stress tensors and conserved currents in CFT: Renormalisation of CFTs in momentum space

 Let us now return to discuss the choice of regularisation scheme specified by the parameters $u$ and $v_j$.
 For conserved currents and stress tensors, as we focus on in this paper, gauge and diffeomorphism invariance in fact fix the dimensions of operators.
 These canonical dimensions need to be preserved in order for the transverse Ward identities to hold in the regulated theory.
 This requirement leads us to the unique regularisation scheme

 A subtlety arises, however, which is that for certain correlators this choice of scheme is not always sufficient to regulate all singularities arising in the triple-$K$ integrals for form factors.
 In such cases, we can start instead from a more general scheme, such as \eqref{dimreg} with all $v_j=v$ for $j=1,2,3$ but $v\neq u$.
-We then find that triple-$K$ integrals have poles of the form $(u-v)^{-1}$ that prevent us from naively taking the limit \eqref{truescheme}.
-Fortunately, this problem is easily circumvented: in the regulated theory, the primary constants multiplying triple-$K$ integrals are in reality {\it functions} of the regulating parameters $u$, $v_j$ and $\ep$.
-The appearance of, for example, a $(u-v)^{-1}$ pole in a triple-$K$ integral then requires that the primary constant multiplying this integral has an expansion of the form

-Equivalently, we could regard this as a re-definition $C\rightarrow (u-v)C'$.
-The form factor now has a finite limit as $v\rightarrow u$, enabling us to reach the desired scheme \eqref{truescheme}.
-Applying the secondary conformal Ward identities will now lead to constraints involving the re-defined primary constant $C'$.
+We then find that triple-$K$ integrals have poles of the form $(u-v)^{-1}$.
+These poles cancel when we sum up all triple-$K$ integrals that make up the form factors (or they are multiplied by factors that go to zero as $u \to v$) and after these cancellations one can take the limit \eqref{truescheme}.
+Perhaps this computation could be re-organised (or the Ward identities solved) in such a way as to avoid introducing the scheme $u \neq v$ in intermediate steps, but we shall not pursue this here.